Developer Guide

 Implementation

-The find item command is supported by FindItemCommand
+The find item command is supported by FindItemCommand.
+It extends Command.

 Given below is an example usage scenario and how the find item mechanism behaves at each step.